-To safeguard the well-being of students and staff, our school has a comprehensive School Site Safety Plan, which is reviewed and updated annually by the Site Safety Team and School Site Council.
+To safeguard the well-being of students and staff, our school has a comprehensive School Site Safety Plan, which is reviewed and updated annually by the Site Safety Committee.
 Any revisions made to the plan are reviewed immediately with the staff.
 School staff also review the plan annually at the beginning of the school year.
-The plan was last reviewed with school staff in August 2022.
+The plan was last reviewed with school staff in August 2023.
+The School Site Council reviewed the School Site Safety Plan on November 29, 2023 and the Chairperson, Justin Puccinelli signed the Certification of School Safety Plan form on November 30, 2023.